DOI

 • Daily water water level, discharge and meterolgical specific data use DBHYDRO_daily().
 This function requires a date range and site/data-type identifier called a DBKEY (for more information see DBHYDRO User Manual).

 • Breakpoint (typically 15-minute interval) water level, discharge and meterolgical specific data use DBHYDRO_breakpoint().
 This function requires a date range and site/data-type identifier called a DBKEY (for more information see DBHYDRO User Manual).
-Currently this function is UNDER FURTHER DEVELOPMENT__* due to issues with internet connect timing out.
-The function is still available but buggy.

 2. Data manipulation/handling